cuplv/FixrGraphExtractor/README.md

 # FixrGraphExtractor

+Functionalities:
+- Slice the control flow graph only w.r.t. calls to Android APIs (or some other user-defined API)
-- Extract control data and flow graph from java source code
+- Extract the control flow graph with data information from java source code (CFDG) Now the extraction is limited to a graph per procedure.
-- Implement slicing for Android APIs
-- Implement the isomorphism check among two annotated graphs
+- Check the approximate isomorphism between two CDFG

+# Implementation plan
+List of tasks:
+- Slicing:
+  - Find relevant variable (DONE)
+  - Slice the CFG accordingly
+- CDFG:
+  - Define CDFG structure
+  - Extract the CDFG from a CFG and dataflow information
+- Isomorphism

 # Compile
 gradle build